kkmedlin/object_detection_with_pascal_voc/interview_notes.md

 3. How did you handle downloading and storing the dataset on Windows?
 Any challenges?

 There were some initial challenges as I missed the step of having my .gitignore document setup to ignore data files.
-Therefore, when I
+I was unable to sych with git due to there being too much data.
+So I started over.
+Now it works great, and I shall remember the importance of a well-crafted .gitignore file!

 4. How did you verify the dataset was complete and correctly extracted?

+I included print statements along the way confirming "Download complete!" and "Extraction complete!".
+Furthermore, I confirmed the number or .jpg images (17125) and 'xml annotation files (17125).
+Lastly, I displayed a sample image as well as a sample image with bounding box using and a sample image with bounding box.

 5. What tools and libraries did you use for initial exploration?

 6. How did you visualize images and bounding boxes?

+To visualize the images:
+I used the Image class from Python's Pillow library to open the .jpg image files and create and Image object.
+This step reads the .jpg files' binary data and decodes it into a structured format that represents the image's pixels.
+Then I used Matplotlib's pyplot module to display the image data using .imshow(img) and plt.show()

+To visualize the bounding boxes:

 7. What did you learn about the variability in image sizes, aspect ratios, and bounding box formats?